djc/askama/book/src/filters.md

 ### format

-Formats arguments according to the specified format
+Formats arguments according to the specified format.

 The first argument to this filter must be a string literal (as in normal Rust).

-All arguments are passed through to the format!() macro by the Askama code generator.
+All arguments are passed through to the `format!()` macro by the Askama code generator.

 ```
 {{ "{:?}"|format(var) }}